nirmada001/LibraryApi/README.md

 - Error handling and model validation
 - CORS enabled to communicate successfully with the frontend

-                    -- How to the application --
+                    -- How to run the application -- Backend
-  Backend
 Prequisities
 - Visual Studio